True Colors (Amphibia): Plot

-Production
+Production and broadcasting

-The episode starts off with a content warning advising viewers that the episode has scenes that might be too intense for younger viewers.
-This is the only Amphibia episode that has this content warning.
-The episode also contains a post-credits scene that consists of the theme song for the 3rd and final season of the show which later went through some changes for the season premiere, "The New Normal".
+The episode was originally scheduled to premiere on May 1, 2021, but it was pulled the day before it aired and replaced with a rerun.
+Although early reports attributed the delay to a scheduling shift, it was later revealed that the episode was pulled by the network at the last minute due to concerns over the violent nature of the final scene.
+As a compromise to air the scene fully uncensored, a disclaimer warning was added in at the beginning of the episode, as well as a post-credits scene which featured the opening sequence for the third and final season of the series, revealing Marcy's actual fate.

-The episode was originally scheduled to premiere on May 1, 2021, but due to a scheduling shift was pushed back 21 days later to May 22, 2021.
 The episode was accidentally released on iTunes the day after the episode was originally scheduled to premiere, but it was quickly taken down.
 However, the episode was soon taken and placed on several streaming sites.
 As a result of that, the creator of the show, Matt Braly, started putting up videos of Amphibia characters telling the viewers not to watch the episode too early.
-Some of these characters included: Grime, Maddie, Loggle, Yunan, Felicia, Hop Pop, and Curator Ponds.
+Some of these characters included Grime, Maddie, Loggle, Yunan, Felicia, Hop Pop, and Curator Ponds.
 On the iTunes version of the episode, some fans spotted an error where a green newt with a hat was seen with the characters at the climax of the episode.
 When the error was reported the creators fixed it by replacing the newt with Lady Olivia when the episode officially premiered.

 Reception

-Since airing, "True Colors" has received widespread universal acclaim.
+Since airing, "True Colors" has received universal acclaim.
 Many call it one of the best episodes of the entire series.

 Patrick Gunn from Collider praises the episode for its great character development and describes Andrias as the true star of the episode.
 Gunn even states that the episode "plays with the bonds both broken and torn throughout the series to create a thrilling triumph.
 The stakes are higher because they mesh with the themes of friendship throughout the series and builds and expands upon them.
 Not to mention the amazing animation and fight choreography, particularly during the blue powers fight."
 Hope Mullex from The Geeky Waffle said the episode was "Gut Punching", Mullex also describes the show itself as a "Fastasticially Written Drama" due to the concept of flawed female characters having their own personal journey in the world of Amphibia.

 It was also referenced on the pop culture website TheGamer where it was stated that "King's Tide", the season finale for Season 2 of The Owl House, had a similar ending to this episode.
 Both shows were even described to being "Kindred Spirits."